 Episode 50: "Mother's Mercy"

 The Pedo Knight is at it again, now picking three girls to whip and scare before screwing them.
-The first two girls Flinch but the third one does not.
-That's because this girl is Arya who has disguised himself as a member of the baiting bunch.
+The first two girls flinch but the third one does not.
+That's because this girl is Arya who has disguised himself as a member of the jailbait bunch.
 She attacks him and she kills him in a scene out of Hard Candy.

 Daenerys wakes up in a far away land where the hills are green and her dragon has apparently fricasseed his meal.
 She tries to get him to let her ride him again to take her back to Mereen, but he stubbornly refuses and as a result she has to walk down the hill and look for help.
-To her surprise she is soon as surrounded by Dothraki raiders and she slips off her ring.
+To her surprise she is soon surrounded by Dothraki raiders and she slips off her ring.

-Elsewhere in Mereen, the gang (Tyion, Mormont, Dario, etc) is waiting around and wondering what to do like the cast did when Terra took off in Final Fantasy VI.
+Elsewhere in Mereen, the gang (Tyrion, Mormont, Dario, etc) is waiting around and wondering what to do like the cast did when Terra took off in Final Fantasy VI.
 Grey Worm arrives and although he is walking he is clearly bandaged up and not in the condition to fight.
 As a result the party decides to split into two.
 Tyrion, Grey Worm, and Missandei stay behind to govern Mereen in Daenerys's absence while Dario and Mormont leave the city to go after her.

 Of course Mormont didn't say anything about having the dragon pox, and I don't think he has much time left.

 But back in Westeros up north Stannis receives even more bad news.
 Half of his troops have left him taking his horses.
 Also his wife has committed suicide as she was overcome by last-minute guilt for allowing Madame Red to kill her daughter.
 Also Madame Red leaves the encampment, so standings leads the charge on his own with his reduced men.